-a) As a general rule, existing uses that do not conform with the designations and policies of this Plan should gradually be phased out so that the affected land use may change to a use that is in conformity with the Official Plan and the intent of the implementing Zoning By-law.
+- a) As a general rule, existing uses that do not conform with the designations and policies of this Plan should gradually be phased out so that the affected land use may change to a use that is in conformity with the Official Plan and the intent of the implementing Zoning By-law or Community Planning Permit By-law. - b) Uses that were legally existing at the date of the adoption of this Plan, and which do not conform to the designations and policies of this Plan, may be recognized in the implementing Zoning By-law or Community Planning Permit By-law.

-- b) Uses that were legally existing at the date of the adoption of this Plan, and which do not conform to the designations and policies of this Plan, may be recognized in the implementing Zoning By-law. - c) In some instances, it may also be appropriate and practical to allow the replacement, extension or enlargement of non-conforming uses in order to avoid unnecessary hardship.
-Council shall, therefore, have regard for the following principles: - i) The feasibility of acquiring the property for holding, sale, lease or development by the Township for a more appropriate permitted use; and, - ii) The possibility of relocating the non-conforming use to another site. - d) If the property cannot be acquired or a building relocated, Council may, without an amendment to this Plan, consider passing a Zoning By-law Amendment pursuant to the Planning Act to allow for an extension to a non-conforming use in accordance with Section N9.2.
+- c) In some instances, it may also be appropriate and practical to allow the replacement, extension or enlargement of non-conforming uses in order to avoid unnecessary hardship.
+Council shall, therefore, have regard for the following principles: - i) The feasibility of acquiring the property for holding, sale, lease or development by the Township for a more appropriate permitted use; and, - ii) The possibility of relocating the non-conforming use to another site. - d) If the property cannot be acquired or a building relocated, Council may, without an amendment to this Plan, consider passing a Zoning By-law Amendment or grant a Community Planning Permit pursuant to the Planning Act to allow for an extension to a non-conforming use in accordance with Section N9.2.
 The Committee of Adjustment may also consider such a request in accordance with Section N9.2.